 Hinson, 38, will run in the 2nd District in 2022.

 State Sen. Liz Mathis, a Democrat, will challenge Hinson in the new 2nd District.
-Both Hinson and Mathis, 63, are former television journalists who were coworkers at a Cedar Rapids TV station.
+Both Hinson and Mathis, 63, are former television journalists.

 Who’s running for Iowa’s 3rd District in 2022?